DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/configuration.md

 Let's walk through an example.

-In our application, we have existing users inside of our database:
+In our application, we have existing users inside our database:

 | id  | name         | email             | password | guid   | domain |
 | --- | ------------ | ----------------- | -------- | ------ | ------ |